xtrsyz/es_extended-v2/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Esx Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [ESX Framework Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [development@esx-framework.dev](mailto:develoment@esx-framework.dev).

 ## I don't want to read this whole thing I just have a question!!!

 > **Note:** Please don't file an issue to ask a question, you'll get faster results by using the resources below.

-We have an official [discord server](https://discord.gg/ztzKWAF) with helpful advice if you have questions.
+We have an official [discord server](https://discord.gg/ztzKWAF) with helpful advice if you have questions. ** Notice: ** We do not provide support for ESX v1 resources, use the [forums](https://forum.esx-framework.org/) to get community-based support for v1 resources.
+Please understand that you are not guaranteed to receive support.

 ## What should I know before I get started?

-### Esx v2 and module
+### Esxv2 and module

-Esx v2 is a replacment for the deprecated Esx v1 FiveM resource.
+Esxv2 is a replacment for the deprecated Esxv1 FiveM resource.
 The version 2 is looking for something modular and optimized. **If you're not familiar with the concept of modules/components, you can look at the [Official Documentation | Modules](https://wiki.esx-framework.org/es_extended2/modules/)**

 ## How Can I Contribute?